Puppy Buying Process

 6

-I will email you an offer to join the litter.
-This email will give you details about the litter, and will inform you of your pick order.
-For example, two puppies were born that match your preferences.
-Based on your original deposit date you will have first or second pick of the two options. (ie: you are 2nd pick of the red females.)
-Sometimes, when there are large variations in color or size, this selection process is unnecessary, as the spots are offered at birth according to specifications.
+When a puppy is born that matches your preferences, I will email you an offer to reserve a puppy from the litter.
+This email will provide details about the litter and inform you of your pick order.
+For example, if two puppies meet your preferences, based on your original deposit date, you will have either the first or second pick of the two options (e.g., you are second pick of the red females).

 7